 WPScan WordPress security scanner features

-- checks the version of WordPress
+- Enumeration of WordPress users.

-WordPress plugins security – enumeration and vulnerability detection
+WordPress theme and plugin vulnerability detection

-- enforce strong WordPress password policies,
+- enforcing strong WordPress password policies,

-- install a WordPress file integrity monitor,
+- install a WordPress firewall.